What Does Diurnal Mean?

 Diurnal birds are most active during the day, but not necessarily only during the brightest sunlight hours.
 Many birds that are active during the day are most active in the morning and evening hours, when insects and prey are most active and foraging is easiest.
 Even seed-eating birds may be more active in mornings and evenings, as they refuel after a long night and stock up on food before the daylight fades.

-This does not mean that diurnal birds are not active later in the morning, in mid-afternoon or in the early evening.
-There are many activities these birds do each day in addition to feeding - they will preen, sing, bathe, defend their territories, cache food, adjust nesting areas, tend to hatchlings and more.
+This does not mean that diurnal birds are not active later in the morning, in mid-afternoon, or in the early evening.
+There are many activities these birds do each day in addition to feeding.
+They will preen, sing, bathe, defend their territories, cache food, adjust nesting areas, tend to hatchlings, play, and more.
 Any of these activities may take place at any time of day.
 In general, cloud cover or direct sunlight does not impact how active birds may be, even though overall sunlight levels can be dramatically diminished on a heavily overcast day.
-Only in cases of severe storms or other disruptions will birds' activity levels change drastically during daytime hours.
+Only in cases of severe storms or other disruptions, such as strong eclipses, will birds' activity levels change drastically during daytime hours.

 When a bird species is exclusively active only during the twilight periods of very early morning or very late evening, they are not considered diurnal, even though these activity periods are technically during daylight.
 Instead, twilight-active birds are considered crepuscular.
 Birds that are the opposite of diurnal and are active primarily during the night, and sleep and roost during the day, are considered nocturnal.

 Diurnal Bird Species